varunreddy0129/ai-social-scheduler/README.md

 or any file containing private credentials.

-> If an API key is accidentally exposed, revoke or rotate it immediately.
+> ⚠️ If an API key is accidentally exposed, revoke or rotate it immediately.

 ---

-# 🧪 Testing Checklist
+# 🧪 Deployment Checklist

-Before considering a deployment complete, test:

 - [x] 🏠 Landing page
 - [x] 📝 User registration